substack/drmark/readme.md

 -w --watch     Recompile when an input file changes.
    --live      Reload automatically when an input file changes.
    --server    Start a server without live reload.
+   --class     Set the css class of inline content blocks.
 -v --verbose   Print a message every time the code is recompiled.
 -i --infile    Read from a file.
 Default: - (stdin)
 -o --outfile   Write to a file.
 Default: - (stdout)